johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 If you follow programming languages or web technologies closely it's likely that you've heard of [Rust](http://www.rust-lang.org).
 Rust is one part of a larger effort by [Mozilla Research](http://www.mozilla.org/en-US/research/) to build a new browser engine in [Servo](http://www.mozilla.org/en-US/research/projects/#servo), but its value as a development tool certainly extends beyond that initial goal.
 In particular it has received attention for its memory model which, "encourages efficient data structures and safe concurrency patterns, forbidding invalid memory accesses that would otherwise cause segmentation faults" [[1](#footnotes)].

 In this post we'll take a look at the basics of Hoare logic and an extension Separation logic which aid in reasoning about imperative program behavior and memory state.
-Then we'll apply those tools to examine the impact that part of [Rust's memory ownership system](http://static.rust-lang.org/doc/0.6/tutorial.html#ownership) has on the heap.
+Then we'll apply those tools to examine the impact that Rust's [memory ownership system](http://static.rust-lang.org/doc/0.6/tutorial.html#ownership) has on the heap.

 ## Hoare logic

 In the late 1960s [Tony Hoare](http://en.wikipedia.org/wiki/C._A._R._Hoare) proposed a formal system for reasoning about programs which would eventually be referred to as [Hoare logic](http://en.wikipedia.org/wiki/Hoare_logic).
 The central feature of Hoare logic is a triple `{P} C {Q}` where `P` and `Q` are predicate logic assertions, referred to as the pre/post conditions, and `C` is a command (reads: program/program fragment).
 The idea is that, outside of any guarantee of termination [[2](#footnotes)], if `P` is true before `C` and `Q` is true after `C`, the triple proves partial correctness for `P` and `Q`.
+That is, it proves some property asserted by `P` and `Q` about `C`.

 A simple example using C with the assertions in comments: